Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Introduction

 There have been a variety of studies of scattered binaries in NR, often with a focus on comparing the scattering angle with PM results \cite{Damour:2014afa,Rettegno:2023ghr, Long:2025tvk,Long:2025nmj,Clark:2025kvu, Kogan:2025vml}.
 This includes testing the B2B map \cite{Kankani:2024may}, resummations of PM results \cite{Swain:2024ngs}, and surrogate modelling of the waveforms \cite{Fontbute:2024amb}.

 For SF calculations time-domain Teukolsky codes \cite{Sundararajan:2007jg,Sundararajan:2008zm,Field:2020rjr,Harms:2014dqa,Harms:2013ib} can calculate the gravitational radiation for arbitrary orbital configurations.
 This includes hyperbolic orbits and associated comparisons with EOB models \cite{Placidi:2021rkh, Albanesi:2021rby, Albanesi:2022ywx,Faggioli:2024ugn}.
-Parabolic orbits have also been studied using Regge-Wheeler-Zerilli (RWZ) perturbation of Schwarzschild black holes in the time-domain \cite{Martel:2003jj}.
-Frequency domain (FD) approaches have also been pursued, notably by Hopper with RWZ perturbations \cite{Hopper:2017iyq} who also made comparisons with 1PN results \cite{Hopper:2017qus}.
-In the FD there have also been studies of related calculations where the two black holes merge \cite{Berti:2010ce,Yin:2025kls}.
+Parabolic orbits have also been studied using Regge-Wheeler-Zerilli (RWZ) perturbation of Schwarzschild black holes in the time domain \cite{Martel:2003jj}.
+Frequency-domain (FD) approaches have also been pursued \cite{Oohara:1984ck,1983PhLA...98..407O,Kojima:1984cc}, notably recently by Hopper with RWZ perturbations \cite{Hopper:2017iyq} who also made comparisons with 1PN results \cite{Hopper:2017qus}.
+In the FD there have also been studies of related calculations where the two black holes merge \cite{Oohara:1983xip,Kojima:1984cj,Berti:2010ce,Yin:2025kls}.

 SF calculations in the conservative sector are significantly more challenging as one needs to both compute and regularize the metric perturbation near the secondary \cite{Pound:2021qin}.
 To date all such calculations for hyperbolic orbits have focused on scalar-field toy models.
-These include calculations in the time- \cite{Barack:2022pde} and frequency-domains \cite{Whittall:2023xjp, Whittall:2025dqn}, hybridization of these results \cite{Long:2024ltn} and comparisons with scalar-field PM results \cite{Barack:2023oqp}.
+These include calculations in the time \cite{Barack:2022pde} and frequency domains \cite{Whittall:2023xjp, Whittall:2025dqn}, hybridization of these results \cite{Long:2024ltn} and comparisons with scalar-field PM results \cite{Barack:2023oqp}.

 This work focuses on calculating the radiated energy from a hyperbolic orbit and is structured as follows.
 I describe the physical setup of the problem in Sec.~\ref{sec:physical_setup}, and summarize the known analytic results in Sec.~\ref{sec:PN-PM-summary}.
 In Sec.~\ref{sec:hybrid} I present a simple hybrid PN-PM model.
 Hyperbolic geodesics of Schwarzschild time are described in Sec.~\ref{sec:geodesics}, and the frequency domain method for calculating the associated perturbation is presented in Sec.~\ref{sec:SF_calc}.
 In Sec.~\ref{sec:numerical_method} I outline the numerical method, error analysis, and internal validation of the numerical results.
 The main results comparing my SF calculation with PM theory are presented in Sec.~\ref{sec:results_comparisons}.
 I also take the opportunity here to make comparisons with PN theory, the PN-PM hybrid, and the results of NR simulations.
 I provide some concluding remarks and thoughts on future directions in Sec.~\ref{sec:conclusions}, and Appendix \ref{apdx:parabolic} presents a sample of numerical data and results for parabolic orbits.